Lucas sequence: Divisibility properties

-A prime factor of a term in a Lucas sequence that does not divide any earlier term in the sequence is called primitive.
+A prime factor of a term in a Lucas sequence which does not divide any earlier term in the sequence is called primitive.

 Carmichael's theorem states that all but finitely many of the terms in a Lucas sequence have a primitive prime factor.
 Indeed, Carmichael (1913) showed that if D is positive and n is not 1, 2 or 6, then $U_n$ has a primitive prime factor.
 In the case D is negative, a deep result of Bilu, Hanrot, Voutier and Mignotte shows that if n > 30, then $U_n$ has a primitive prime factor and determines all cases $U_n$ has no primitive prime factor.